Camping Tips: A Beginners Guide to their First Trip

 Essential Camping Gear

 Whether you are heading out into the remote wilderness or camping at a local park, there is essential camping gear that you need.
 These include the basics such as something to sleep in, something to cook and eat with, and though often overlooked, lighting is an essential part of camping.
-A general list of must-have camping gear:
+Here is a general list of must-have camping gear:

 Tent: There are several types of tents to choose from.
 Basic tent designs are dome, cabin, A-frame, and tunnel tents.
 If you are looking for a backpacking tent, then you will want to consider purchasing a lightweight tent since you will be carrying the weight.

-- Cabin tents are larger tents usually used by families and those who would prefer to stand up in their tent.
+- Cabin tents are designed with near-vertical walls to maximize overall peak height making them ideal for campers who like to stand up in their tent.
 These tents resemble more of an actual room and often come with windows.
 Cabin tents are common for 4 or more people, and provide plenty of room.

 - Pop-up tents are becoming more popular due to their ease of setup.
 Some of these can be set up in a matter of seconds by simply removing the tent from it’s storage back and watching the tent “pop out”.